US rage: father lashes out at North Korea

 ‘North Korea is a pariah regime.
 They’re brutal and they’re terroristic’ says the father of a US student freed by North Korea this week in a coma.
 Will this push a horrified nation to war?

 Prom king.
 Varsity soccer player.
-National Merit scholar.
 “Just a good, funny dude.”

 When 21-year-old Otto Warmbier went to North Korea in December 2015, he was a successful all-American kid going on an adventure holiday.
 On Tuesday, after a year and a half of imprisonment in the Hermit Kingdom, he came home in a coma.

-During his holiday, Warmbier was arrested and accused of trying to steal a propaganda sign from his hotel.
-After a brief show trial, during which he tearfully pleaded for mercy, he was sentenced to 15 years’ hard labour.
+During his holiday, Warmbier was arrested and accused of trying to steal a propaganda sign from a hotel.
+After a brief show trial, he was sentenced to 15 years’ hard labour.

-What happened next is mysterious.
+What happened next is unclear.
 North Korean official claims that Warmbier came down with food poisoning, was given a sleeping pill, and slipped into a coma.
-It says it released him “on humanitarian grounds”.

 Communist North Korea has been at odds with the West ever since it split from the capitalist South in the 1950s.
-In recent years it has threatened its enemies with missile launches and nuclear tests.
-Past US presidents have failed to curb its aggression.
+Donald Trump’s administration has called North Korea “the most urgent and dangerous threat to peace and security”.

-North Korea often holds Americans hostage (it currently has three).
+North Korea often holds Americans hostage.
 According to experts, however, it rarely abuses them physically.
-Warmbier’s case is unusual.
-Should we read anything into this?
+Why is Warmbier different?

 North Korea is afraid, say some.
-It wants to avoid war at all costs, as it knows it would be crushed.
+It wants to avoid war at all costs.
 Hostages are only useful as bargaining chips, which is why they are kept in good shape.
 Something went badly wrong with Warmbier.
-The country has sent him back, apologetic and humiliated, hoping to avert disaster.
+The country has sent him back, humiliated.

 Quite the opposite, reply others.
-Kim’s regime thrives on antagonising the West — that is how it maintains legitimacy.
+Kim’s regime thrives on antagonising the West.
 Warmbier is a walking symbol of America.
-His captors brutalised him to shame and provoke their enemy.
-With a president as unpredictable as Trump, the worry is that America could take the bait.
+His captors brutalised him to provoke their enemy.
+The worry is that Trump could take the bait.

 - Should Trump approach North Korea through diplomacy, force or both?